Trump defers push for health plan after GOP r... | Taiwan News

 Last week, the Trump administration told a federal appeals court it wants the entire Affordable Care Act struck down, an outcome that could leave millions of people uninsured.

-Associated Press writers Laurie Kellman, Alan Fram, Ricardo Alonso-Zaldivar and Darlene Superville contributed to this report.
+Associated Press writers Alan Fram, Ricardo Alonso-Zaldivar and Darlene Superville contributed to this report.